Email our energy experts or call 541-685-7088 for more information.

 A critical component of owning an EV is charging it.
 While you can charge your vehicle with a standard 120-volt outlet, a 240-volt Level 2 home Electric Vehicle Supply Equipment (EVSE), commonly called "charging station" allows you to charge in less than a third of the time.
 This faster rate of charging allows for flexibility to charge your EV during off-peak times.
 EWEB recommends installing a 30 amp or higher EVSE to allow for faster charging speeds.

 We want to make it easy, fast, and convenient to charge your EV at home using the cleanest, off-peak energy.
-EWEB's $500 Smart Charge Rebate can help you pay for a qualified level 2 home charging station.
+EWEB's $500 Smart Charge Rebate can help you pay for the purchase and installation of a qualified level 2 home charging station.

 Funding for this program is in part made possible by the Oregon Clean Fuels Program (CFP) administered by the Oregon Department of Environmental Quality (ODEQ).